-A Cluster Kit license enables 2 CC-SG units operating as a cluster to share licenses.
+A Cluster Kit license enables 2 CC-SG physical units operating as a cluster to share licenses.
+The system will allow limited operations until the cluster is created and actively operating, and the license is installed and checked out on the primary cluster node.
 The CC-SG units in the cluster can temporarily operate as standalone units to allow for independent maintenance of each unit.
 The 2 CC-SG units must be re-joined for continuous full functionality.
+Clustering is not supported for virtual appliances.

 Note: If the standalone grace period expires, CC-SG operations are limited until the cluster is joined.
-See Licensing - Limited Mode Before License Install (see "Licensing - Limited Operation Before License Install" on page 16).
+See Licensing - Limited Operation Before License Install (on page 28).